 The beautifully restored hot spring bath house

 Dunton accommodates around 40 guests, in beautifully restored log cabins, all of which have attention to detail worthy of an upscale décor magazine feature.
-My cabin is the old Dunton Store where miners would have bought their supplies – todays its all western chic filled with cowboy film memorabilia with a cozy king bedroom and two little bedrooms that make idyllic sleeping dens for children up in the eves.
+My cabin is the old Dunton Store where miners would have bought their supplies – todays its all western chic filled with cowboy film memorabilia with a cosy king bedroom and two little bedrooms that make idyllic sleeping dens for children up in the eves.
 Out the back door, I have my own porch and hot spring overlooking the meadows and mountains.

 The old Dunton Store

 There are just 12 guest cabins at Dunton of varying sizes and one Pony Express Cabin, where the express riders would have stopped off on their journey.
 Today it’s a tranquil spa where guests can get a massage, rather than a message.
 Four miles down the road is Cresto Camp, Dunton’s latest offering of sublime safari style tents and guests should consider combining staying at the two spots if on an extended stay.
 The tents afford every luxury, including complete peace and quiet.
-Your tent will come complete with a cozy log-burner, private deck overlooking the mountains or the river, and a pair of mountain bikes so you can go exploring.
+Your tent will come complete with a cosy log-burner, private deck overlooking the mountains or the river, and a pair of mountain bikes so you can go exploring.

 Award-winning food and wine is a top priority at Dunton, Chef Carrie Eagle perfects her dishes in the open kitchen of the towns saloon.
 Our evening set menu is served communal style so guests can mingle – the champagne clams, wagu beef and homemade strawberry ice cream was standout, all served up with wines from the properties own Suttcliffe vineyards.
 Pre and Post dinner cocktails can be ordered at the saloon bar, with engravings from notorious miners and robbers including Butch Cassidy who famously robbed the banks of nearby Telluride and hid out at Dunton.